ESSENTIALS OF DIAGNOSIS

 Removal of membrane by direct laryngoscopy or bronchoscopy may be necessary to prevent or alleviate airway obstruction.
 Antitoxin, which is prepared from horse serum, must be given in all cases when diphtheria is suspected.
 For mild early pharyngeal or laryngeal disease, the dose is 20,000–40,000 units; for moderate nasopharyngeal disease, 40,000–60,000 units; for severe, extensive, or late (3 days or more) disease, 80,000–100,000 units.
 Diphtheria equine antitoxin can be obtained from the CDC.

-Either penicillin, 250 mg orally four times daily, or erythromycin, 500 mg orally four times daily, for 14 days is effective therapy, although erythromycin is ...
+Either penicillin, 250 mg orally four times daily, or erythromycin, 500 mg orally four times daily, for 14 ...